betterwithranch/betterwithranch.com/source/blog/2016-05-11-using-activerecord-merge-to-access-scopes-in-different-models.html.markdown

 ```

 Ok, that's great, but what if you want to limit the children by some attribute of it's parent?
-For example, what if we only want recent Child records where the parent is active?
+For example, what if instead of active children, we only want recent Child records where the parent is active?

 First, we need to add the relationship to `Child`.